backstage/backstage/docs/plugins/composability.md

 ### Binding External Routes in the App

 The association of external routes is controlled by the app.
-Each `ExternalRouteRef` of a plugin should be<- bound to an actual `RouteRef`, usually from another plugin.
-The binding process happens once att app startup, and is then used through the lifetime of the app to help resolve concrete route paths.
+Each `ExternalRouteRef` of a plugin should be bound to an actual `RouteRef`, usually from another plugin.
+The binding process happens once at app startup, and is then used through the lifetime of the app to help resolve concrete route paths.